 Setting Description Enable NetBIOS for Machine Identification Select to enable the machine identification service.

-Setting Description Realm The Active Directory realm to use to identify the machine that is initiating the transaction request.
-Failure Handling If AsyncOS cannot identify the machine, should in drop the transaction or continue with policy matching?
+Realm The Active Directory realm to use to identify the machine that is initiating the transaction request.
+Failure Handling If AsyncOS cannot identify the machine, should it drop the transaction or continue with policy matching?